orbit-online/upkg/README.md

 #### dependencies

 Dependencies of a package.
-A dictionary of git cloneable URLs or GitHub shorthands as keys and git branches/tags/commits as values.
+A dictionary of git cloneable URLs, GitHub shorthands as keys and git branches/tags/commits as values or tarball URLs.

 Dependencies will be installed under `.upkg` next to `upkg.json`.